flepied/second-brain-agent/README.md

 ## MCP Server

-The Second Brain Agent relies on an AI Agent using the Second Branin MCP (Model Context Protocol) server that provides programmatic access to the vector database and document retrieval system.
+The Second Brain Agent relies on an AI Agent using the Second Brain MCP (Model Context Protocol) server that provides programmatic access to the vector database and document retrieval system.

 ### MCP Server Features